Pasquale Squitieri

 Pasquale Squitieri (27 November 1938 – 18 February 2017) was an Italian film director and screenwriter.

 Life and career

 Born in Naples, Squitieri graduated in law, then was briefly involved in stage, as author ("La battaglia") and even actor (directed by Francesco Rosi).
 He made his film debut with Io e Dio, produced by Vittorio De Sica, and, after two Spaghetti Westerns he signed as William Redford, he focused on drama films centered on political and social issues.
-His film Il prefetto di ferro won the David di Donatello for Best Film in 1978.
+Squitieri's film I Am the Law won the David di Donatello for Best Film in 1978.
 Li chiamarono... briganti!, a film about the brigand Carmine Crocco, was suspended from the cinemas and it is not available on the home video market.
-Squitieri was the partner of Claudia Cardinale since 1974.
+Squitieri was the partner of Claudia Cardinale since 1975.

 His 1980 film Savage Breed was entered into the 12th Moscow International Film Festival.

-Since 2003 he had been romantically linked to the actress and singer Ottavia Fusco, whom he had married in December 2013.
+Since 2003, Squitieri had been romantically linked to actress and singer Ottavia Fusco, whom he had married in December 2013.